mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Allows the computer to make a number of repair attempts per round equal to the listed number.
 Alternatively, it can give a positive DM to a repair attempt equal to the listed number or any combination of the two.
 Requires the ship to carry repair drones.
 Library 8 0 Included Contains a wealth of data on numerous subjects.

-Gaining access to the ship’s records requires an Average (8+) Electronics (computers) check.
+Gaining access to the ship's records requires an Average (8+) Electronics (computers) check.
 Convincing the computer you are a member of the crew is Difficult (10+).
 Overriding security systems is Very Difficult (12+) and gaining control of key systems like navigation or power is Formidable (14+).

-Note that Security software (see page 110) can be installed on a ship’s computer to make a hacker’s job even harder.
+Note that Security software (see page 110) can be installed on a ship's computer to make a hacker's job even harder.

 LOCKS Doors, airlocks, lockers and other secure panels are locked.
 In general, external locks are tougher than internal ones (increasing the difficulty by one level).
 Locks used on spacecraft are generally electronic but other types are possible.

 Mechanical: Requiring a key or combination.
 These can be opened with an Average (8+) Mechanics check or by stealing a key/learning the combination.
 Electronic: Requiring a keycard or combination.
 These can be opened with a Difficult (10+) Electronics (computers) check or by stealing a key/ learning the combination.
 Biometric: Requiring a voiceprint, DNA test, palm print or retina scan.
 These can be opened with a Very Difficult (12+) Electronics (computers) check or by stealing a sample from an authorized person.
 Intelligent: Intelligent locks recognise authorized crew.
-These can be opened with a Very Difficult (12+) Electronics (computers) check or by hacking the ship’s computer.
+These can be opened with a Very Difficult (12+) Electronics (computers) check or by hacking the ship's computer.

 Any non-mechanical lock can be opened or closed remotely if the crew wishes to allow this option (but then the doors can also be hacked).
 Bulkhead doors
 (also called iris valves) on a ship are airtight but others, such as those leading to staterooms, are not.